top of page

 Expanding Successful Affordable Housing in the City of Cambridge

-With Walden Square Apartments facing a waitlist of more than 970 households, the revised plan remains focused on the meeting the community’s most urgent need, specifically new 100% affordable housing for working families in larger apartments, along with new apartment homes for individuals with sensory and mobility impairments.
+With Walden Square Apartments facing a waitlist of more than 1,100 households, the development will focus on the meeting the community’s most urgent need, specifically new 100% affordable housing for working families in larger apartments, along with new apartment homes for individuals with sensory and mobility impairments.

-The company’s initial proposal under the city’s Affordable Housing Overlay (AHO) ordinance was designed to deliver badly needed affordable housing as quickly and as cost efficiently as possible given the current market’s astronomical construction costs.
-The revised proposal will likely be more expensive, and it remains to be seen whether there will be sufficient funding to make it financially feasible.
+The project was approved under the city’s Affordable Housing Overlay (AHO) ordinance, which is designed to deliver badly needed affordable housing as quickly and as cost efficiently as possible given the current market’s astronomical construction costs.

 bottom of page